apache/flink-ml/README.md

 Run the `mvn clean package` command.

-Then You will find a JAR file that contains your application, plus any libraries that you may have added as dependencies to the application: `target/<artifact-id>-<version>.jar`.
+Then you will find a JAR file that contains your application, plus any libraries that you may have added as dependencies to the application: `target/<artifact-id>-<version>.jar`.

 ## <a name="contributing"></a>Contributing